CQU-UISC/MambaSeg/README.md

 ## Datasets

 ### DDD17 Dataset
 The original DDD17 dataset with semantic segmentation labels can be downloaded here[https://github.com/Shathe/Ev-SegNet].
 Additionally, the pre-processed DDD17 dataset with semantic labels is provided here[https://download.ifi.uzh.ch/rpg/ESS/ddd17_seg.tar.gz].
-Please do not forget to cite DDD17 and Ev-SegNet if you are using the DDD17 with semantic labels.
+Please do not forget to cite DDD17 and Ev-SegNet if you are using DDD17 with semantic labels.

 ### DSEC-Semantic Dataset
 The DSEC-Semantic dataset can be downloaded here[https://dsec.ifi.uzh.ch/dsec-semantic/].
 The dataset should have the following format: